Ist Post- My One Hunting Rifle Answer For All, I know!

 The cow and the bull were each around 100ish yards while a really big cow was around 220ish with the 14" 25 Creed/Pachmayr Dominator.

-You may have to give up certain shot presentations when shooting the smaller cartridges, but elk are bullet proof.
+You may have to give up certain shot presentations when shooting the smaller cartridges, but elk are NOT bullet proof.

 Proper bullet for your task, and shot placement, shot placement, shot placement, shot placement.............................................